Liver Transplant: What to Expect at Home

 Your belly and side will be sore for the first 1 to 2 weeks after surgery.
 You also may have some numbness around the cut (incision) the doctor made.
 It is common to feel tired while you are healing.
 It may take 2 to 4 months for your energy to fully return.

 After the transplant, you must take medicine to keep your body from rejecting the new liver.
-You will need to take anti-rejection medicine every day for the rest of your life.
+You will need to take anti-rejection medicine every day from now on.
 These medicines have side effects.
 One side effect is that your body may be less able to fight infections.
-It is important that you take steps to avoid infections.
-Stay away from crowds of people and anyone who might have an infection or an illness such as a cold or the flu.
+It's important to take steps to avoid infections.
+Stay away from crowds of people and anyone who might have an infection or an illness such as a cold or influenza (flu).

 Having an organ transplant can bring up many emotions.
 Seek out family, friends, and counsellors for support.
 If you think you are depressed, ask your doctor for help.
 Treatment can help you feel better.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to feel better as quickly as possible.

 How can you care for yourself at home?